sugarlabs/sugar-docs/contributing.md

 Change files, and commit.
 When writing a commit message;

-1. start with a one line summary of the change,
+1. start with a one line summary of the change;
-2. leave a blank line after the summary,
+2. leave a blank line after the summary;
-3. explain the problem that is solved, unless the summary makes it obvious,
+3. explain the problem that is solved, unless the summary makes it obvious;
-4. when the problem was introduced by a previous commit, mention the hash,
+4. when the problem was introduced by a previous commit, mention the hash;
-5. when the problem is in an issue ticket, add "Fixes #1234", and the ticket may be closed automatically,
+5. when the problem is in an issue ticket, add "Fixes #1234", and the ticket may be closed automatically; and
 6. avoid mentioning GitHub or other pull-requests, as these are not kept in git,

 ### Sending a pull-request